quizardhq/frontend/CONTRIBUTING.md

 ## First Time Contributor

 <!-- Helpful links and things the contributor should know about contributing to the project: Like our stack (Next.js, TailwindCSS, Git, GitHub etc), helpful links on setting up and working with each tool in the stack -->

+We use the following tools on this project's frontend

+- Next.js - A React Framework.
+This helpful guide covers the basics
+- TailwindCSS - A CSS
+- Husky - To manage githooks
+- ESLint -
+- Prettier -
+- Git -
+- GitHub -

 ## Getting Started